openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textinput.md

 ### RectResult<sup>10+</sup>

-Describes the position and size.
+Sets the position and size, in pixels.

 | Parameter    | Type    | Description      |
 | ------ | ------ | -------- |